 Disaster to Happy Ever After - Jenny & Neil, Valley D'Vine

 Weddings are all about turning long-held dreams into reality, but for Neil and Jenny, their wedding turned to a nightmare before it even began.
-Having paid their venue in full, it went into receivership, taking with them thousands of dollars worth of hard-earned savings.
+Having paid their venue in full, it went into administration, taking with them thousands of dollars worth of hard-earned savings.
 It seemed like a saddest end to what should have been a fairytale story for this couple, until the Napier wedding industry pulled together to help give them the dream they had saved so hard for…

 Jenny and Neil met each other before their ceremony in a secluded corner of Linden Estate in the heart of the beautiful wine-growing area of Esk Valley, just north of Napier.
 Linden Estate is home to Valley d’Vine restaurant, run by local legend, Greg Miller, who wasn’t so much a knight on a white charger, but a chef with a huge heart and a knack for turning on a good party.
 He donated the venue and fed the couple’s entire crowd of friends and family for free, and helped bring together a bunch of other awesome vendors to donate or subsidise many other aspects of their day.